You are here:

 Nicole Waldron – Queensland Health – Coming soon

-Vyvyen Wong is the Research Communications Officer at The Cairns Institute; the tropic’s premiere research institute for the humanities and social science disciplines.
+Woman Vyvyen Wong is the Research Communications Advisor at The Cairns Institute; the tropic’s premiere research institute for the humanities and social science disciplines.
 Prior to commencing this role, Vyvyen held a position with the University of Papua New Guinea-James Cook University Twinning Partnership, an international collaborative project aimed at building capabilities in the tertiary sector and furthering relationships between the two universities.
-Vyvyen holds a Bachelor of Business and has a varied professional background spanning aviation, travel, tourism, business development, sales and marketing.
+She holds a Bachelor of Business and has a varied professional background spanning aviation, travel, tourism, business development, sales and marketing.
 Honed over many years and across varied contexts, her skills in communications, planning, logistics and event management are an asset to the Early Years Committee.
-Vyvyen is from a cultural and linguistically diverse background and speaks English, Cantonese, Tok Pisin (from PNG) and is currently undertaking Mandarin Chinese.
+Vyvyen is from a culturally and linguistically diverse background and speaks English, Cantonese, and Tok Pisin (from PNG).
 She has served on a number of community committees and continues to give her time to charity efforts both locally and internationally.
 Vyvyen originally hails from Rabaul, Papua New Guinea and has lived in Brisbane, Gold Coast, Lismore and Sydney.
 Having travelled widely across the globe, she has now found the perfect tropical environment and is settled in Cairns.
+She is also pursuing a Higher Degree by Research at JCU.
 Fun fact: Vyvyen is the last of 9 children, aunt to 38 and great-aunt to 57.
 Let’s not count the cousins!
 Vyvyen is no stranger to the concept of children being raised by a village.